Spokane Catastrophic Injury Lawyer

 Sweetser Law Office employs professional life care planners to develop these plans in consultation with medical and therapeutic specialists.
 All past medical, social, psychological, vocational, educational, and rehabilitation data is taken into consideration to create a comprehensive plan for you or your loved one.
 The plan serves as a guide for your family about what to expect and also sets expectations about medical costs for your future treatment.
 The life care planner can be a compelling witness if the case proceeds all the way to a jury trial.

 When we at Sweetser Law Office work with clients who have suffered a catastrophic injury or their family members, we know you are going through one of the worst moments of your life.
 This is stressful.
 There are a lot of fears and uncertainty, and there are a lot of unanswered questions.
 We take our responsibility to our clients very seriously.
-It is our job to provide a light in a dark time through the security and guidance we provide.
+It is our job to provide a light in a dark time through security and guidance from a law firm you know that you can trust.